 The Student Rights & Responsibilities staff annually reviews the Honor Code and recommends changes.
-All recommendations for substantive changes will be forwarded to the appropriate University administration, Faculty Senate, Undergraduate Student Government (USG), and/or the Graduate Student Government (GSG) for comment.
 The Provost & Executive Vice Chancellor and the Vice Chancellor for Student Affairs hold final authority to revise or amend the Honor Code.
 The Office of Student Rights & Responsibilities will publish the Honor Code on the SRR website prior to the beginning of the academic term in which it takes effect.

 In addition, upon recommendation from a Dean or the Faculty Senate, the Provost & Executive Vice Chancellor, in their sole discretion and through consultations with other relevant administrators, may permit individual units or divisions of the University to create more stringent professional standards that pertain directly to the unit or division involved.
 However, individual units or divisions cannot lessen the standards set forth in the Honor Code.
-These additions must be published on an official University of Denver website and provided to those impacted.
-A copy will be sent to the Office of Student Rights & Responsibilities to be utilized in the SRR process when appropriate.
+The applicable unit or division must publish approved professional standards on an official University of Denver website and must provide those standards to (1) the individuals who are subject to those standards; and (2) the Office of Student Rights & Responsibilities to be utilized in the SRR process when appropriate.